 The City of Philadelphia purchased its first motorcycles in 1914 for law enforcement purposes looking to capitalize on a new motorized vehicle movement for patrol capabilities.
 At the onset of this action, these motorcycles were manned by police officers who volunteered for the assignment, stationed across the numbered districts of the city.
 In the 1920’s, these motor officers were centralized into one and the “Motor Bandit Patrol” was born.

-The city of Philadelphia purchased its first motorcycle in 1914.
-These motorcycles were manned by officers who volunteered for the assignment in each numbered district at the time.
-In the 1920’s, The Motor Bandit "Unit" grew rapidly to nearly 400 officers and were equipped with Thompson Sub-Machine guns patrolling on Harley Davidson and Indian Motorcycles.
-The Motor Bandits were notorious for apprehending bootleggers, top organized figures and violent felons.
-The FBI called them a "One of a kind unit and truly the best uniform officers in the country".
+With the rise in organized crime and the impending Prohibition Laws of the late 1920’s, this elite unit of officers grew rapidly to nearly 400 personnel who were equipped with Thompson Sub-Machine guns and patrolled on Harley Davidson and Indian Motorcycles.
+The Motor Bandits were notorious for apprehending bootleggers, top organized-crime figures and the most violent felons.
+Their activities would garnish much praise from law enforcement agencies nationwide and the FBI described them as a “one of a kind unit and truly the best uniform officers in the country.”

 By the late 1940’s, the landscape of the city was changing, the “Gangster Era” was dwindling and the need for the Motor Bandit Patrol began to diminish.
 By 1949, the unit had less than 100 officers and their assigned “wheels” reverted, once again, to district patrol.
 The unit disbanded in 1952.